 Error Handling in Large OSM Extracts Jump to heading

 Processing continental-scale OpenStreetMap (OSM) extracts requires deterministic error handling across every stage of the Parsing & Tag Normalization Workflows pipeline.
-Multi-gigabyte Protocol Buffer (PBF) archives routinely contain malformed geometries, inconsistent tagging schemas, and protobuf encoding anomalies that can silently corrupt downstream routing graphs or spatial indexes.
+Multi-gigabyte Protocol Buffer (PBF) archives routinely contain malformed geometries, inconsistent tagging schemas, and encoding anomalies that can silently corrupt downstream routing graphs or spatial indexes.
 Production-grade ETL systems must isolate failures without halting batch execution, enforce strict schema validation, and maintain structured audit trails for quality assurance review.
-This document details resilient patterns for exception management, memory-safe chunking, and reproducible tag sanitization during high-throughput OSM ingestion.

 Memory-Efficient Chunk Processing & Exception Boundaries Jump to heading